Earth: Human geography

-Distribution and density of human population varies greatly around the world with the majority living in south to eastern Asia and 90% inhabiting only the Northern Hemisphere of Earth, partly due to the hemispherical predominance of the world's land mass, with 68% of the world's land mass being in the Northern Hemisphere.
-Furthermore, since the 19th century humans have increasingly converged into urban areas with the majority living in urban areas by the 21st century.
+Distribution and density of human population varies greatly around the world with the majority living in south to eastern Asia and 90% inhabiting the Northern Hemisphere of Earth, partly due to the hemispherical predominance of the world's land mass, with 68% of the world's land mass being in the Northern Hemisphere.
+Furthermore, since the 19th century humans have increasingly converged into urban areas, with the majority living in urban areas by the 21st century.

-Beyond Earth's surface humans have lived on a temporary basis, with only special purpose deep underground and underwater presence, and a few space stations.
-Human population virtually completely remains on Earth's surface, fully depending on Earth and the environment it sustains.
-Humans have gone and temporarily stayed beyond Earth with some hundreds of people, since the latter half of the 20th century, and only a fraction of them reaching another celestial body, the Moon.
+Beyond Earth's surface, humans have lived only in a few special-purpose deep underground and underwater presences and a few space stations.
+The human population virtually completely remains on Earth's surface, fully depending on Earth and the environment it sustains.
+Since the second half of the 20th century, some hundreds of humans have temporarily stayed beyond Earth, a tiny fraction of whom have reached another celestial body, the Moon.

 Earth has been subject to extensive human settlement, and humans have developed diverse societies and cultures.
-Most of Earth's land has been territorially claimed since the 19th century by sovereign states (countries) separated by political borders, and more than 200 such states exist today, with only parts of Antarctica and few small regions remaining unclaimed.
-Most of these states together form the United Nations, the leading worldwide intergovernmental organization, which extends human governance over the ocean and Antarctica, and therefore all of Earth.
+Most of Earth's land has been territorially claimed since the 19th century by sovereign states (countries) separated by political borders, and 205 such states exist today, with only parts of Antarctica and a few small regions remaining unclaimed.
+Together, most of these states form the United Nations, the leading worldwide intergovernmental organization, which extends human governance over the ocean and Antarctica, and therefore all of Earth.

 Natural resources and land use

 Earth has resources that have been exploited by humans.
 Those termed non-renewable resources, such as fossil fuels, are only replenished over geological timescales.
 Large deposits of fossil fuels are obtained from Earth's crust, consisting of coal, petroleum, and natural gas.
 These deposits are used by humans both for energy production and as feedstock for chemical production.
 Mineral ore bodies have also been formed within the crust through a process of ore genesis, resulting from actions of magmatism, erosion, and plate tectonics.
-These metals and other elements are extracted by mining, a process which often brings environmental and health damage.
+These metals and other elements are extracted by mining, a process which often causes environmental and health damage.

 Earth's biosphere produces many useful biological products for humans, including food, wood, pharmaceuticals, oxygen, and the recycling of organic waste.
 The land-based ecosystem depends upon topsoil and fresh water, and the oceanic ecosystem depends on dissolved nutrients washed down from the land.
 In 2019, 39 e6km2 of Earth's land surface consisted of forest and woodlands, 12 e6km2 was shrub and grassland, 40 e6km2 were used for animal feed production and grazing, and 11 e6km2 were cultivated as croplands.
 Of the 12–14% of ice-free land that is used for croplands, 2 percentage points were irrigated in 2015.
-Humans use building materials to construct shelters.
+Humans use natural and manufactured building materials to construct shelters and infrastructure.